jsmyth/jsmyth.github.io/content/posts/off-the-chains-05.md

 But eventually, I knew I had to leave.
 I thanked the old man for his kindness and set out again, my map now crumpled and torn, but my spirit unbroken.
 And after several more days of wandering, I finally stumbled upon a road.
 A car appeared in the distance, and I flagged it down.

 Looking back on that adventure, I realized that it wasn't just about finding my way back to civilization.
 It was about discovering the true spirit of disc golf: the ability to adapt to any situation, to never give up, and to find joy in the journey.
-That's what makes disc golf so much more than what meets the eye."
+And what better analogy for life itelf is there than that?
+That, my man, is what makes disc golf so much more than what meets the eye."